velvetweatly/ChainWarden/samples/README.md

-`openssl.cnf` here is a two line minimal config only present because this OpenSSL build looks for a default config file that does not exist on the build
+`openssl.cnf` here is a two line minimal config only present because this OpenSSL build looks for a default config file that does not exist on the build machine.
+It defines an empty distinguished name section and nothing else.

+## Regenerating

+With OpenSSL on PATH: